A practical guide to your Freshdesk customer portal setup

 Expert Verified

+A well-configured portal is a powerful asset for any support team.
+It provides a reliable home for your resources and ensures that customers have access to the help they need at any hour.
 This guide is here to walk you through the ins and outs of a proper Freshdesk customer portal setup.
-We’ll cover the basic configuration and features, then dig into the common roadblocks you'll face with a standard portal.
-More importantly, we'll talk about how you can use AI to build a self-service experience that your customers will actually love.
+We’ll cover the configuration and features, then explore how you can further optimize your setup.
+More importantly, we'll talk about how you can use AI to build a self-service experience that your customers will truly appreciate.

 Understanding the Freshdesk customer portal